 (10)(a) There shall be a fourteen (14) day maximum stay unless granted a waiver by the park manager for good cause due to an emergency or business necessity.

 (b) A camper may be asked to move to facilitate maintenance on the site.

 (11)(a) A camper shall register at the entrance gate or designated area and shall receive a campsite assignment from the gate attendant, which shall be noted with a camping permit.

 (b) A camper shall not change a campsite assignment, unless permission to move is granted by the gate attendant.

-(13)(a) Vehicles shall be parked in campsite spaces and parking lots and shall display a "car pass" or "visitor pass".
+(14)(a) Vehicles shall be parked in campsite spaces and parking lots and shall display a "car pass" or "visitor pass."

-(16)(a) Campers shall keep their sites clean and dispense of refuse in the receptacles provided.
+(17)(a) A camper shall keep the camping site clean and dispense of refuse in the receptacles provided.

 (b) Campers may camp on grass only with prior permission of the gate attendant or park manager.

 (18) Alcoholic beverages shall not be publicly displayed.